dopedud/COMP3200-project/README.md

 1. on your projects root folder, type `cmd` in the folder directory bar
 2. activate python environment by typing `venv\Scripts\activate` into cmd
 3. type `tensorboard --logdir results` into cmd, it will print a message stating the URL of the website where it shows the learning data (usually it's `http://localhost:6006/`), go to this URL in any web browser to view the visualisation of training data

+### Common Commands

+These are the common commands you would want to use when training, for easy copy and paste into cmd:
+- `mlagents-learn config\ChasePlayer-1M.yaml --run-id=ChasePlayer-Basic --force --env=Builds\ChasePlayer-Basic\COMP3200-project --num-envs=1 --no-graphics`
+- `mlagents-learn config\ChasePlayer-1M.yaml --run-id=ChasePlayer-Basic2 --initialize-from=ChasePlayer-Basic --force --env=Builds\ChasePlayer-Basic2\COMP3200-project --num-envs=1 --no-graphics`

 ## Author and Developer